allegro/allegro.tech/_posts/2015-04-22-thread-pools.md

 The thread pool abstraction is commonly used in server environments under the hood (see [Tomcat](http://docs.oracle.com/cd/E23507_01/Platform.20073/ATGInstallGuide/html/s0902tomcatconnectorthreadconfigurati01.html) and [Undertow](http://undertow.io/documentation/core/listeners.html)).
-Of course, thread pools are not only limited to server environments.
+Of course, thread pools are not limited to server environments only.
 They are useful in solving any sort of [embarrassingly parallel](http://en.wikipedia.org/wiki/Embarrassingly_parallel) problems.
-And due to the fact that today it is more common to run software on a multi-core machine rather than on a single-core machine, thread pools are definitely worth considering.
+Due to the fact that today it is more common to run software on a multi-core machine rather than on a single-core machine, thread pools are definitely worth considering.